inunotaisho/inunotaisho-angular-node/README.md

 # InuNoTaisho: Angular

-This is the fullstack version of my website which will become www.ebseiten.com.
+This is the Angular 4 fullstack version of my website which is www.ebseiten.com.

-Alough not complete, it still runs so long as you have `postegres` and `redis` running with sequelize files migrated
+Its about 52% of the way complete.
+It runs so long as you have `postegres` and `redis` running with sequelize files migrated

+Plans are in the works to migrate the backend from `es5` to `TypeScript`.

 First clone this repo.
 Before taking futher steps, make sure you have `nodejs` and `npm` installed.
 Then run `npm install` to install all required `node_modules`.